-Ready to finance new wheels?
+Ready to finance a new car?

 The average American buys nine vehicles in his or her lifetime.
 With so much practice, you might think we would figure out how to get a great deal.
 But many folks don’t take the time to learn how to haggle over auto prices.
 They also fail to research the best way to pay for the car.